byui-cit/learning-modules/modules/js/debugging/ponder1.md

 1. First we must address the initial syntax error: "pi is not defined".
 Why are we getting that error?
 Review the code and fix it.
 2. Once that error is fixed we will find that there is another syntax error: "Assignment to constant variable."
 Fix this one as well.
 3. After that the code runs with no errors.
 But there is no indication of whether it worked correctly.
+There are two ways we can get more visibility into how our code is running.
+The first is by inserting some logging in at key points.
 Insert some `console.log()` statements to review what is happening.
+4. The second way is to use a debugger.
+Open the developer tools in your browser, goto the Sources tab, make sure the Javascript file is selected, and set a breakpoint on line one of the code (Click on the number 1 next to the first line).
+Refresh the page and you will see the debugger stop at that line.
+Now you can step over the code line by line and see what is happening.

 <details>
 <summary>Solution 1</summary>